ECONOMIST.COM REDESIGN

 CREATION OF USER FEEDBACK SYSTEM AND READERS' PANEL

-With the help from the Product and Development Teams, I established a cost effective, efficient and valuable system to collect, analyze, manage and present readers’ feedback.
+With support from Product and Development, I implemented an efficient, cost-effective system to collect, analyze, and present reader feedback.

 THE FEEDBACK SYSTEM